-Wearable health technology, such as activity sensors, is often used as a surveillance tool to objectively assess physical activity patterns [6] [14] [15].
-They provide an inexpensive, accurate, and reliable objective measure of physical activity by counting the number of steps taken per day, enabling the accumulative measurement of occupational, leisure time, and household activity, along with activity required for everyday transportation.
-In addition to their use as a measurement tool, activity sensors are also a popular motivational tool.
-The ability of an individual to receive immediate feedback on their accumulated step count is an important feature of the motivational aspect of the applications using activity sensors data [15].
-A comparative study suggests that the greatest increase in step counts occurs when participants are requested to wear an unsealed sensor and record their step counts real time.
+Wearable health technology, such as activity sensors, is often used as a surveillance tool to objectively assess physical activity patterns [7][16][17].
+They provide an inexpensive measure of physical activity by counting the number of steps taken per day, enabling the accumulative measurement of occupational, leisure time, and household activity, along with activity required for everyday transportation.
+Real time monitoring offers the user immediate feedback on the accumulated step count which is important for motivating him to sustain or improve his activity level[17].
+For a thorough review on this topic see [18].

 Engaging patients requires user friendly interfaces and user friendly interaction with the systems.
 Patients often have to cope with various physiological measurements instruments (either active or passive): blood pressure, blood sugar and weight.
-Willingness to measure these parameters strongly depends on the complexity of the user interface of the measuring device or sensor, as well as the data transfer process [16].
+Willingness to measure these parameters strongly depends on the complexity of the user interface of the measuring device or sensor, as well as the data transfer process [19].

-Based on an extensive literature study, H. op den Akker et al. [17] identified six key areas for research to improve digital coaching for physical activity by tailoring to the individual user.
+Based on an extensive literature study, H. op den Akker et al. [20] identified six key areas for research to improve digital coaching for physical activity by tailoring to the individual user.
 Two of them are of interest here: advanced Human-Computer Interaction (HCI) and pervasive coaching.
 To increase perceived intelligence of a coaching system, a virtual coach offers an interesting opportunity as an interface metaphor.
-Bickmore et al. [2] studied the effects of interventions for multiple health behaviors using conversational agents as a coaching system.
+Bickmore et al. [3] studied the effects of interventions for multiple health behaviors using conversational agents as a coaching system.
 This study showed that virtual conversational agent as a coach can have a positive effect on perceived relationship of a patient with an eHealth system.

-Computer tailoring and personalized eHealth offer great potential for motivating people by providing personal information and feedback [18].
-Characteristics of an intervention, such as enabling personal goal setting and providing tailored feedback are thought to be among the important factors related to of use of and exposure to lifestyle support systems.
+Computer tailoring and personalized eHealth offer great potential for motivating people by providing personal information and feedback [21].
+Characteristics of an intervention, such as enabling personal goal setting and providing tailored feedback are thought to be among the important factors related to the use of lifestyle change support systems.
 Next to tailoring, personal feedback needs to be dynamic to provide new information and real time feedback on the daily activities.
-The user study of Consolvo et al. [14] reports that negative feedback or paternalism has a negative impact on the users.
+The user study of Consolvo et al. [16] reports that negative feedback or paternalism has a negative impact on the users.